IgorBrat/AVL_Red-Black_Trees/README.md

-"# AVL and REd-Black trees"
+# AVL and Red-Black trees

+## Task:
+Make deletion of an element in a Red-Black tree.